Braundo/kubernetes-guide/docs/overview.md

 2. **Desired State:** The state you want the system to achieve.
 3. **Reconciliation:** The process of adjusting the observed state to match the desired state.

-The declarative nature of Kubernetes is key to understanding the power of it.
-At a super high level, this is how this might look:
+The declarative nature of Kubernetes is key to understanding its power.
+At a high level, here's how it works:

 ![](../images/overview.svg)

-1. You *tell* Kubernetes (typically via `kubectl`) how you want your application to look.
-What image to use, how many replicas, ports to expose, etc.
+1. You *tell* Kubernetes (typically via `kubectl`) how you want your application to look—what image to use, how many replicas, ports to expose, etc.
-2. Kubernetes persists this desired state to the cluster store (etcd)
+2. Kubernetes persists this desired state to the cluster store (etcd).
-3. A series of background controllers consistently check if current state matches desired state.
+3. A series of background controllers consistently check if the current state matches the desired state.
-4. If current state does not equal desired state (i.e. we desire 3 replicas but only 2 are currently running),
+4. If the current state does not equal the desired state (e.g., you desire 3 replicas but only 2 are currently running),
-5. Kubernetes kicks off a series of actions to reconcile the two states.
-In the example above, this would involve spinning up an extra replica.
+5. Kubernetes initiates a series of actions to reconcile the two states.
+In this example, it would involve spinning up an additional replica.

 ## Historical Background

-Kubernetes was born from Google's internal systems like Borg and Omega, which managed containerized applications like Search and Gmail at massive scale.
+Kubernetes was born from Google's internal systems like Borg and Omega, which managed containerized applications like Search and Gmail at a massive scale.
 In 2014, Google open-sourced Kubernetes, and it quickly became *the* standard for container orchestration.

 ## Kubernetes Architecture